The EU's General Data Protection Regulation (GDPR) is a law that came into effect on May 25, 2018.

 Other organizations are taking a top-down approach by creating new policies and pushing into the organization knowledge to change individual processes in accordance with the GDPR.
 This can be more practical, but it is time consuming and can miss some areas that are not as evident; for example, that email you send to your marketing partner every year in January with the list of email addresses of users you target for a specific type of webinar.
 Yes, that one email is still subject to GDPR!

 I have been working with organizations in a more collaborative, workshop style manner to determine GDPR gap areas and who in the organization should work to create actions to close them.
-It is unlikely that this approach will have you up and ready for GDPR by May 25, 2018.
-However, this approach tends to be more compatible with day-to-day workloads and existing budgets.
+This approach tends to be more compatible with day-to-day workloads and existing budgets.

-Different reports that I have read give the range of non-compliance with the GDPR between 60% and 80% of organizations.
-So if you are not yet compliant, you are in the majority and contribute to that statistics range.
+No, you are not the only organization not compliant with GDPR.
+However, every day more organizations are starting their compliance effort.
 I urge you to consider starting the process and not letting yourself become overwhelmed.
-This is a fundamental shift in how we will collect, store, process, and discard user data going forward.
+GDPR (and other recent data regulations) are a fundamental shift in how we collect, store, process, and discard user data going forward.
 It will take time to come into compliance, but you can't get there unless you start.